15 Tips to Prevent Tools From Getting Stolen

-Some puck locks and hasps require drilling, while others install right onto the door latch fasteners.
+Some puck locks and hasps require drilling, while others, like Slick Locks, install right onto the door latch fasteners.
 Order multiple puck lock kits “keyed alike” so you can open all of them with a single key.
-Slick Locks is one brand that installs without drilling.

 Invest in a heavy-duty job box

 A heavy-duty job box is perfect for storing tools at the job site.
 Load in the tools and lock it up.
 But don’t buy a cheap unit, as thieves can get into those in just a few minutes.
 The better units are built with 14- or 16-gauge steel, so they can’t be opened with tin snips.
 Buy casters to roll the job box into position next to a pole.
 Loop the chain around a metal pole and thread the ends through the slots in the back of the box.
 Secure the chain ends inside the job box with a heavy-duty padlock.
 Remove the casters and set the box on the ground.
 That way thieves can’t roll it away if they compromise the pole or the chain.

 Invest in warning signs and stickers to let thieves know that your tools and vehicles are protected by GPS trackers and alarm systems and the entire area is being monitored with surveillance cameras.
 Thieves generally move on to lower risk opportunities if yours appears too intimidating.

 Get a truck bed toolbox to keep your tools safe